 Personal and professional development using neurobiology and Polyvagal Theory

-Beginning with a safe, non-threatening space, supervision groups inspire a sense of camaraderie as we share together, learning how to provide more efficient and practical support for our clients.
-Supervision groups are intended for practitioners who work with therapy or bodywork clients and are interested in applying neurobiology perspectives, polyvagal theory, and somatic training to their work.
+Beginning with a safe, non-threatening space, supervision/consultation groups inspire a sense of camaraderie as we share together, learning how to provide more efficient and practical support for our clients.
+These groups are intended for practitioners who work with therapy or bodywork clients and are interested in applying neurobiology perspectives, polyvagal theory, and somatic training to their work.

 Over the last 30 years, I’ve conducted more than 31,000 therapy sessions.
 I incorporate this experience, along with years of somatic study in Hakomi, Somatic Experiencing, Organic Intelligence, and my own lens of Post-Traumatic Growth Somatic Therapy™, into these supervision groups.
 With the nervous system and client wholeness serving as the foundation, these groups utilize the Polyvagal Theory, somatic therapy, and general neurobiological and trauma-informed principles.
 If you are a therapist exploring mindfulness-based or somatic psychotherapies, or you have an interest in Hakomi or Somatic Experiencing and would like to engage expert supervision for this process, these supervision groups are an excellent fit for your personal and professional development.